soot-oss/SootUp/docs/jimple-values.md

       }
     }
     /*
-      $stack2, this, $stack3, local#2 are all JimpleLocal.
+      $stack2, this, $stack3, local#2 are all Locals.

-      "this := @this: target.exercise1.DemoClass" is JIdentityStmt
+      "this := @this: target.exercise1.DemoClass" is a JIdentityStmt assigning to a Local.

       "$stack2 = <java.lang.System: java.io.PrintStream out>",
         "local#2 = this.<target.exercise1.DemoClass: int global>",
           "$stack3 = <java.lang.System: java.io.PrintStream out>"
-            are JAssignStmt
+            are JAssignStmts assigning to a Local.

     */
     ```